 Open Days at De Montfort University

-Come to an Open Day and find out why DMU Leicester is the most improved university in Britain as well as the reasons why our students place us in the top 40 for both student experience and satisfaction.
+Come to an Open Day and find out why DMU Leicester is the most improved university in Britain as well as one of the top 25 universities for graduate employment .

 Why come to an Open Day?

 Choosing a university is an important decision, that’s why we invite you to visit DMU and see for yourself what we have to offer.
 With current students on hand to share their personal experience and tutors to discuss our superb range of courses, DMU Open Days are a game changer when it comes to finding for the right university for you.

 Did you know that DMU is in the top 25 UK universities for graduate employment ?
 At our Open Days, you will see our focus on employability in action and understand why DMU’s graduates have gone on to successful careers at world-leading companies including NASA, Disney, IBM, Nike, KPMG, the BBC, Gucci, BMW, Levi’s and Adidas.

 - A welcome talk from Vice-Chancellor Professor Dominic Shellard or other senior member of staff

 - The chance to find out about #DMUglobal, DMU’s ground-breaking international experience programme, and our multi-award-winning volunteering scheme, Square Mile

 - Meet course tutors and current DMU students to talk life at DMU and our courses